aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/open-files/different-ways-to-open-files/_index.md

 const { Workbook, LoadDataFilterOptions } = require("aspose.cells.node");

 class CustomLoad {
     startSheet(sheet) {
         if (sheet.isVisible()) {
-// Load everything from visible worksheet this.loadDataFilterOptions = LoadDataFilterOptions.All;
+            // Load everything from a visible worksheet this.loadDataFilterOptions = LoadDataFilterOptions.All;
         } else {
             // Load nothing
             this.loadDataFilterOptions = LoadDataFilterOptions.Structure;
         }
     }
 }
 ```

 {{% alert color="primary" %}}

-An exception will be thrown if you try to open non-native Excel files or other file formats (for example PPT/PPTX, DOC/DOCX, etc.) using Aspose.Cells.
+An exception will be thrown if you try to open non‑native Excel files or other file formats (for example PPT/PPTX, DOC/DOCX, etc.) using Aspose.Cells.

 {{% /alert %}}

 {{% alert color="primary" %}}

-There are fair chances that the [**Workbook**](https://reference.aspose.com/cells/nodejs-cpp/workbook) constructor may throw *OutOfMemoryError* while loading large spreadsheets.
-This exception suggests that the available memory is insufficient to completely load the spreadsheet into memory; therefore, the spreadsheet has to be loaded while enabling the Memory Preferences.
+The **Workbook** constructor may throw an *OutOfMemoryError* while loading large spreadsheets.
+This exception indicates that the available memory is insufficient to fully load the spreadsheet into memory; therefore, the spreadsheet must be loaded while enabling the Memory Preferences.

 {{% /alert %}}